fejlek/Nine-Circles-Statistics/Second Circle - Logistic Regression/Second_circle_logistic_regression_3.md

 band plots the confidence intervals.
 One thing to note is that the plot does not show the confidence band for treat-all policies (its net benefit depends on prevalence).
-If we plot the difference of net benefits between treta all and our model, we get the following graph.
+If we plot the difference of net benefits between treat-all and our model, we get the following graph.
 <br/>

 ``` r